matanmiz1/tsunami/README.md

 and run the scanner on each one of them.
 The logs are written to a local filesystem.

 I run the container over ECS cluster, using an EFS as the output path for the scanner's results.
-The lambda runs over the results (EFS mounted) and prints whether vulnerabilities were found in those.
+A lambda runs over the results (EFS mounted) and prints whether vulnerabilities were found in those.

 ## Current Status

 *   Official Tsunami is in 'pre-alpha' release for developer preview.
 *   Tsunami project is currently under active development.
-*   Tsunami's files are from version 0.0.12
+*   Tsunami's files used are from version 0.0.12

 ## AWS Resources